Apollo Hospitals Educational & Research Foundation

 Clinical study on traditional bone healing systems

 AHERF is conducting a prospective study to evaluate the outcomes of management of simple fractures of long bones by traditional bone setting methods in comparison to the modern methods.
 The outcomes are defined by precise clinical criteria as well as radiological criteria.
-Over 30 patients in each arm of the study have participated and the study is likely to be completed in the next 2 months.
 The results of the study are awaited with great interest, for a positive result opens up great possibilities of advancement of knowledge in fracture healing and osteogenesis.

 AHERF has plans to enter into and has completed the preparatory work to collaborate with one of India's largest Ayurveda groups to commence clinical studies validating Ayurvedic systems of treatment of diseases such as irritable bowel syndrome, lower back pain and rheumatoid arthritis.